 Do koalas have a future in the wild?
 We think they do.

-Nearby, volunteers, supported and funded by Echidna Walkabout’s travelers, plant trees beside rivers and creeks to provide habitat for these healthy young koalas.
+Nearby, local community volunteers and some very special international travellers on Echidna Walkabout’s Koala Recovery Experience, plant trees beside rivers and creeks to provide habitat for these healthy young koalas.
 As the koala trees grow, koalas will find their way into a moisture-rich new habitat, planted by Koala Clancy Foundation, that will protect them from rising temperatures and climate change.

 Watch how their habitat is shrinking due to climate change, and see the trees we are planting to replace lost habitat.